 Preschool Classroom Option

-The infant/Toddler Child Care Center is available to families with a need of childcare of at least 20 hours per week because of work, school, or TANF program requirements.
-The center is open from 7:30 am– 5:30 pm Tuesday through Friday.
-The center is closed for Mondays and state holidays.
-There are 4 classrooms with a total of 28 slots available in the center.
+The Infant/Toddler Child Care Center is available to families with a need of childcare of at least 20 hours per week because of work, school, or TANF program requirements.
+The center is open from 7:30 am– 5:25 pm Monday-Thursday.
+The center is closed on Fridays and Federal holidays.
+There are 4 classrooms with a total of 30 slots available in the center.
 These classrooms follow the Havre Public Schools closure schedule for holidays.